Symphony No. 87 (Haydn)

 The Symphony No. 87 in A major, Hoboken I/87, is the last of the six Paris Symphonies (numbers 82–87) written by Joseph Haydn.
 It was written in 1786, but performed in 1787 by the Concert de la Loge Olympique, after having been commissioned for performance there by Count d'Ogney in 1785.

 Movements

-The work is in standard four movement form and scored for flute, two oboes, two bassoons, two horns, and strings.
+The symphony is scored for flute, two oboes, two bassoons, two horns, and strings.